1. Ante Post

 Single bets on horse races will be void and any selection involved in accumulative bets will be treated as a non-runner if a race or meeting is abandoned, the race is declared void or the venue is changed.
 If any meetings outside of the UK are abandoned and re-run the next day with a new card issued, bets will be made void and customers will need to replace bets on the replacement card.
 In the rare event of a UK or Irish horse race being postponed due to extraordinary circumstances, such as the 1993 Grand National which was postponed for 24 hours due to a bomb scare, all bets will stand.

-12.1 These are prices transmitted by The Press Association, approx 5-10 minutes before a race is due to run.
-They are available until the actual 'off' of the race.
+These are prices transmitted by our data suppliers, normally 5-10 minutes before a race is due to run.
+They are available until the “off” of the race.
+We reserve the right to use our own prices, although this would generally only occur if a failure occurred from our data suppliers.

 13. Best Odds Guaranteed